OTS 44

 OTS 44 is a free-floating planetary-mass object or brown dwarf located at 530 ly in the constellation Chamaeleon near the reflection nebula IC 2631.
 It is among the lowest-mass free-floating substellar objects, with approximately 11.5 times the mass of Jupiter, or approximately 1.1% that of the Sun.

-Its radius is not very well known and is estimated to be 23–57% that of the Sun.
+Its radius is estimated to be 3.2 or 3.6 times that of Jupiter.